Understanding South Devon

 Fostering connection and equity

 Thriving communities are at the heart of South Devon’s resilience.
 However, challenges like housing affordability, access to resources and social inequality create barriers that are difficult to overcome.
-By developing participatory governance models and undertaking practical actions like creative meet-ups and workshops or infusing projects with the power of the arts, we’re promoting connection, fairness and a sense of belonging.
+By working strategically through our Pillars (co-developing alternative governance and finance structures) and simultaneously undertaking practical actions like creative meet-ups, workshops and events, BLC aims to advocate for, and demonstrate the importance of, connection, fairness and the sense of belonging.

 View our projectsBringing about change through local action